Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Flight disruptions

-Nearly 14,000 flights scheduled to depart from large airports in 10 countries have been canceled since the conflict began, data from Flightradar24 shows.
+As of March 6, nearly 14,000 flights scheduled to depart from major airports in 10 countries have been canceled since the conflict began, data from Flightradar24 shows.
 A wide corridor of Middle East airspace has remained empty, though some area airports’ departing flights are slowly starting to tick up.

 Internet access disrupted across Iran